sourya-poudel/Ctrl-Alt-Defeat/README.md

-# 🚨 Crime Vision AI
+# 🚨 Eagle Eye

 **Project for CyberUtsav 2.0 – The Ultimate 12-Hour Hackathon Experience**
-**Team Members:** Rajan Poudel, Sourya Poudel, Aayush Kandel, Barun
+**Team Members:** Soruya Poudel, Rajan Poudel, Aayush Kandel, Amir Jung KC

 ---

 ## 🔍 Overview
-Crime Vision AI is an **AI-powered surveillance and investigation assistant** that helps law enforcement agencies detect and identify suspects from multiple sources in real-time.
+Eagle Eye is an **AI-powered surveillance and investigation assistant** that helps law enforcement agencies detect and identify suspects from multiple sources in real-time.

 With recent security concerns in Nepal — such as the **Simara Jail conflict where inmates temporarily took control of the jail** — efficient monitoring tools are urgently needed.
 Our solution is designed to support **Nepal Police and other security agencies** in preventing, investigating, and managing crimes.